Skip to main content

 Wisconsin Shares is CCDF-funded and administered by DCF, with payments flowing through county departments of human services.
 Families apply at their county, and approved providers receive attendance-based subsidy payments.
 The county-administered payment structure means your billing relationship is with your county office, not directly with DCF.

 Attendance-based billing requires per-child attendance records organized by billing period.
-Your attendance documentation is your payment documentation — errors create billing disputes and audit exposure.
-Centers serving families from multiple counties may deal with multiple county contacts and billing schedules.
+Your attendance documentation is your payment documentation.
+Errors create billing disputes and audit exposure.
+Centers serving families from multiple counties may also deal with different contacts and follow-up processes.

 Before choosing childcare software, contact your county to confirm what documentation format it requires for Wisconsin Shares billing, then verify the software generates compatible records.